young-geng/EasyLM/README.md

 * [RoBERTa](https://huggingface.co/docs/transformers/model_doc/roberta)

-## Open LLaMA
+## OpenLLaMA
 OpenLLaMA is our permissively licensed reproduction of LLaMA which can be used for commercial purposes.
-Check out the project main page [here](https://github.com/openlm-research/open_llama).
+Check out the [project main page here](https://github.com/openlm-research/open_llama).
 The OpenLLaMA can serve as drop in replacement for the LLaMA weights in EasyLM.
 Please refer to the [LLaMA documentation](docs/llama.md) for more details.

 ## Koala
 Koala is our new chatbot fine-tuned on top of LLaMA.
 If you are interested in our Koala chatbot, you can check out the [blogpost](https://bair.berkeley.edu/blog/2023/04/03/koala/) and [documentation for running it locally](docs/koala.md).